lilleman ba4503b4d1

 • Partials: app shell, nav tree, filter bar, data table (sort / select / row actions), pagination, form fields, badges, menus, auth cards.

-• Helpers: composeNav (menu from config), parseListQuery (?q=…&status=…&sort=…&page=… → filter/sort/pagination), paginate (page math), and the auth guards a handler calls to authorize (src/auth/guards.ts): requireSession (assert a session — a GuardError the host turns into a redirect to sign in), can(role) (a coarse JWT-claim check, zero I/O), check(relation, object) (the one live Keto call, for relationship rules).
+• Helpers: composeNav (menu from config), parseListQuery (?q=…&status=…&sort=…&page=… → filter/sort/pagination), paginate (page math), and the auth guards (src/auth/guards.ts): requireSession, can(permission) (coarse JWT-claim check, zero I/O), check(relation, object) (the one live Keto call).

 Interactivity: zero-JS spine